Abdul-Rafae-Mohammed/StepByStepGuideToSetupPythonAppWithOracleATP/Guide200Using_the_RestService_to_LoadData.md

 Nov 6, 2019
 </td>
 <td class="td-banner">
-# Lab 4: Using the REST Service on Oracle ATP to load data from Python Application to Oracle ATP
+# Guide 2 : Using the REST Service on Oracle ATP to load data from Python Application to Oracle ATP
 </td></tr><table>

 ## Introduction

-In this lab, you will be installing a python application and using the REST service you created in the previous lab to load data into the Oracle Database you created in Lab 100.
+In this guide , you will be installing a python application and using the REST service you created in the previous guide  to load data into the Oracle Database you created in Guide 1.

 You can load data into Oracle Database by multiple methods but REST service provides ease of use for the developer and is easily integratable with most of the applications.